This content mentions anxiety and depression, which some people may find triggering.

 The American Academy of Pediatrics recommend less than one to two hours of entertainment screen time per day for children and discourage the use of any screen media by children under two years of age.3

 Many of the concerns around screen use relate to sedentary (or inactive) behaviour.
-The idea being that time spent in front a screen is time that is not spent exercising or doing other forms of physical activity.
-Sedentary behaviour may be associated with poorer physical health, wellbeing, and mental health4 and some research has connected screen use to increased sedentary behaviour in children.5
+The idea is that time spent in front of a screen is time that is not spent exercising or doing other forms of physical activity.
+Sedentary behaviour may be associated with poorer physical health, well-being, and mental health4 and some research has connected screen use to increased sedentary behaviour in children.5

 Other studies suggest screentime causes no harm…